Vmlweb/MEAN/README.md

 ## Distribution

-To compile a production ready version of your app use the following command.
+To compile a production ready version of your app to the `dist` directory use the following command.
-This will also archive the app to a .tar.gz ready for deployment.

 ```bash
 grunt dist